Azure/Service-Fabric-Troubleshooting-Guides/Security/Fix Expired Cluster Certificate Manual Steps.md

         Note: Any deployed applications using old cert for application encryption\ssl\etc will need to be redeployed with the updated thumbprint *after* the cluster is restored

+10. Locate InfrastructureManifest.xml in the SvcFab folder like "D:\SvcFab\_sys_0\Fabric\Fabric.Data\InfrastructureManifest.xml"

+    * Replace all occurrences of old cert with the new thumbprint

-10. Run following cmdlet to update the Service Fabric cluster, replace the SvcFab path according to the actual path.
+11. Run following cmdlet to update the Service Fabric cluster, replace the SvcFab path according to the actual path.
 Verify the Node version, use latest

     ```PowerShell
     New-ServiceFabricNodeConfiguration -FabricDataRoot "D:\SvcFab" -FabricLogRoot "D:\SvcFab\Log" -ClusterManifestPath "D:\Temp\clusterManifest.xml" -InfrastructureManifestPath "D:\SvcFab\_sys_0\Fabric\Fabric.Data\InfrastructureManifest.xml"
     ```

-11. Edit  "D:\SvcFab\\_sys_0\Fabric\Fabric.Package.current.xml"
+12. Edit  "D:\SvcFab\\_sys_0\Fabric\Fabric.Package.current.xml"

     * Note down the value for "ManifestVersion" attribute on line 2